cunningham-lab/neurocaas_ensembles/docs/source/scripts.rst

 :code:`python create_pca_model.py --labellist FILE --groundtruth FILE --ensemblesfolder DIR`

+This model is pretty strongly coupled to compare_models_groundtruth (many variables imported) but we don't necessarily care about pursing the analysis further.
+If we were to, clean up.

 This script takes the individual models that you have trained, and evaluates not the RMSE, but the per-frame deviation of the predicted pose output from the groundtruth on all test frames.
 Once it has collected the per-frame deviation across all models, it flattens the deviation (across xy and body parts) into a single feature vector and performs PCA.
 The transformed data, model, and labels are stored into a model, `pca_with_labels`.

 plot_pca